Why is a Wedding Breakfast called a Wedding Breakfast?

 Wedding Breakfast Facts

 Back in ‘pre-reformation times’ (Google it) a wedding would have been a ‘Eucharistic Mass’ so the couple would have been required to fast prior to the Big Day (sounds like hell).
 Following the service, they would share a meal with family and friends to celebrate and to break their fast, hence, breakfast.
-Thankfully, the same fasting routine wasn’t inflicted on the couple’s guests.
+Thankfully, the guests weren’t afflicted by the same fasting routine.

 Interesting facts about the phrase: